Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.shoppingadsprogram.get({ merchantId: "merchantId",  });

 /*
 Requests a review of Shopping ads in a specific region.
+This method is only available to selected merchants.
 */
 await gapi.client.content.shoppingadsprogram.requestreview({ merchantId: "merchantId",  });
 ```